nmeri17/suphle-docs/src/docs/v1/authorization/index.md

 - It offers maintainers a more than granular approach toward authorization where they don't risk forgetting to apply rules, thereby letting insecurity slip through.

 In Suphle, this kind of authorization is applied at one central class and propagates wherever the model is used.
-Collocation has the additional advantage of discoverability of available permissions for each resource.
+Co-location has the additional advantage of discoverability of available permissions for each resource.
 Model-based authorization is defined on classes implementing `Suphle\Contracts\Auth\ModelAuthorities`.
 Since we'll be working with models, our implementation must be coupled with the underlying ORM.
 The Eloquent adapter that comes with Suphle provides a base implementation of this interface for you to extend -- `Suphle\Adapters\Orms\Eloquent\Condiments\BaseEloquentAuthorizer`.
 As authorization requirements differ from software to software and model to model, `BaseEloquentAuthorizer` doesn't implement `ModelAuthorities` methods in itself, but offers an initial platform to streamline our experience properly authorizing Eloquent models.

 ### Writing model authorizers